Van cat: In regional culture

 Van cats are claimed as a cultural icon by Armenians, Kurds, and Turks, who have inhabited the region at different periods in history.

 Armenian

-Armenians often consider the breed to be historically Armenian, as the Lake Van area had a large Armenian population and was within the Armenian homeland prior to their local extermination during the genocide of 1915.
+Armenians often consider the landrace to be historically Armenian, as the Lake Van area had a large Armenian population and was within the Armenian homeland prior to their local extermination during the genocide of 1915.
 The local Armenians were said to have "revered" the cat.

 Among them was post-impressionist and surrealist artist Arshile Gorky, later an immigrant to the United States, who sculpted Van cats in the early 1910s.
 Armenian writer Vrtanes Papazian wrote a short novel in which the cat has been used as a symbol of the Armenian liberation movement.
 Armenian authors Raffi, Axel Bakunts, and Paruyr Sevak have featured Van cats in their works.